Mayfly277/mayfly277.github.io/_posts/2022-12-07-GOADv2-pwning-part11.md

 ![acl_gpo_abuse_schedule_task_result.png](/assets/blog/GOAD/acl_gpo_abuse_schedule_task_result.png)

-- If we wait few minutes or if we run a `gpudate -force` we will see the new local admin user
+- If we wait few minutes or if we run a `gpudate /force` we will see the new local admin user

 ![acl_gpo_abuse_schedule_task_adduser.png](/assets/blog/GOAD/acl_gpo_abuse_schedule_task_adduser.png)